pushmix/web-notification/README.md

 ### Logs

-Eash subscription card has it's own list of actions, Logs is one of them.
+Eash subscription card has its own list of actions, Logs is one of them.

 Logs keep track of all notifications you have dispatched and consists of two available views: Summary and Details.